Table of Contents

 If you feel restless at night or are unable to sleep, a weighted blanket helps for the body relaxation while inducing sleep.
 In fact, over the years, weighted blankets have become ragingly popular for their relaxation benefits.

 Corala Blanket has been researched and developed by medical professionals to improve your sleep.
-Read more about what is important when you would like to buy a weighted blanket.
+Read more about how to use a weighted blanket correctly.

 6. Try Hypnosis